YogeshSivakumar18/YogeshSivakumar18/README.md

 # 👋 Hi there!
 I'm Yogesh Sivakumar (📍**Ireland**)

-A data professional who believes every dataset has a story and I'm here to find it, test it, visualize it, and maybe throw in a regression line for good measure.
+A data and ICT professional who believes every dataset has a story and I'm here to find it, test it, visualize it, and maybe throw in a regression line for good measure.

 ### If it's messy, I’ll clean it.
 If it's noisy, I’ll model it.
 If it’s meaningless...
 I’ll make it statistically significant. 😉